Voluntourism: Making a Difference on Your Florida Vacation

 No matter that those friends had wings, beaks and webbed feet – or that she soon would be cleaning up their poop – Seifert was ecstatic to be headed south for the visit.

 Seifert – who volunteers her time at the Marathon Wild Bird Center in the Florida Keys – is among countless visitors to the Sunshine State who combine volunteer work with escapes from colder climates and vacations at Florida’s beaches, theme parks and natural landscapes.

 It’s called “voluntourism.”

 Animal or nature lovers wanting to make a meaningful contribution during an otherwise self-indulgent vacation often volunteer – from feeding or cleaning up after rescued pelicans, raptors, dolphins and other wildlife to diving in the ocean to help restore coral reefs.

 The need for volunteers is great as threats to wildlife and the environment loom: centers and agencies see the impacts on animals from car and boat strikes, toxic algae blooms, habitat encroachments, and fish hooks.

-Out-of-state visiting volunteers come in different forms: eco-tourists and short-term vacationers; interns and young people on school break; = retirees and seasonal residents.
+Volunteers visitiing from out of state come in different forms: eco-tourists and short-term vacationers; interns and young people on school break; retirees and seasonal residents.
 But almost always they have one thing in common: a passion for animals and the environment.